aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 {{< /highlight >}}

 ## **Bar Width Reduction**
-The width of bars in a barcode is an important parameter that requires to be set with high precision to ensure proper barcode scanning.
-Depending on the way of barcode printing, the initially specified width of bars may increase after printing out barcode labels due to ink floating.
-This effect is common in commercial printing where conventional printing presses are widely used.
-Therefore, to ensure that printed barcode labels have acceptable bar width, it may be necessary to set an appropriate bar width reduction value.
+The other important property that needs to be determined accurately is bar width.
+Setting an approriate value of this parameter is critical to assure successful barcode scanning.
+Due to the so-called ink floating phenomenon, some barcode printing techniques may result in increasing actual bar width after printing out barcode images.
+This happens often in commercial printing in cases when conventional printing presses are used.
+To ensure that printed barcode images will be printed out with appropriate bar width, setting a bar width reduction value may be required.

-Bar width reduction (BWR) is a method to adjust a graphic design file of a barcode aiming to compensate for ink floating. ***Aspose.BarCode for Java*** allows adjusting the width of bars in generated barcodes by using [set*BarWidthReduction* method of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters).
-Initializing this property with the required value results in decreasing the width of bars or the size of cells in 1D and 2D barcodes, respectively.
-The BWR value for a particular printer is defined by printer manufacturers and can be found in dedicated tables.
-Note that adjusting this parameter does not have any impact in the case of laser printers.
+Bar width reduction (BWR) is a way to mitigate the effecet of ink floating in a graphic design file of a barcode. ***Aspose.BarCode for Java*** allows modifying bar width through the *setBarWidthReduction* method of class [*BarcodeParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/BarcodeParameters).
+Passing the required value while calling this method allows decreasing bar width in 1D barcodes or cell size in 2D barcodes.
+To find out the suitable BWR value for a printer, it is necessary to check special tables provided by printer manufacturers.
+Modifying this parameter is not applicable to laser printers.

 The sample barcodes shown below have been generated with and without applying bar width reduction.